 6. Create Brand Experiences

-- Interactive content such as quizzes, videos or games
+- Develop interactive content that fosters engagement, such as videos, quizzes, or games.

 7. Incorporate Print into Your Marketing Strategy